hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/apollo-client.md

 <YoutubeEmbed link="https://www.youtube.com/embed/iph-ERuYx_Y" />

 Apollo gives a neat abstraction layer and an interface to your GraphQL server.
-You don't need to worry about constructing your queries with request body, headers and options, that you might have done with `axios` or `fetch` say.
+You don't need to worry about constructing your queries with a request body, headers, and options, that you might have done with `axios` or `fetch`.
 You can directly write queries and mutations in GraphQL and they will automatically be sent to your server via your apollo client instance.

 ### Vue Apollo Installation
 Let's get started by installing apollo client & peer graphql dependencies: